 The City offered the public opportunities to provide comment during the drafting of the Housing Element.
-As of January 24, 2024, no public comment was received.
+As of May 30, 2024, no public comment was received.
 Any comments received will be considered and used to inform the sites analysis and assessment of fair housing issues, and goals, policies, and actions.
+In the future, the City will employ additional methods for public outreach efforts, particularly to encourage the inclusion of lower-income and special needs households.
+The City will conduct targeted stakeholder interviews or establish a committee representative of lower-income households in future public outreach efforts.